harperreed/harper.blog/content/post/ai-git-commit-messages.md

 echo "$commit_msg" > "$1"
 ```

 It works, but is boring.
 We (the AI and i.
 Lol.
-What a world) iterated on making it a bit prettier, and settled on this:
+What a world) iterated on making it a bit prettier, a bit more robust, and catch some failure modes.

+Claude iterated into this:

 ```bash
 #!/bin/sh